casdoor/casdoor-website/docs/integration/go/elk.md

 3. modify the configuration

 The configuration file locates in "conf/app.conf".
-Here is an example, and you should customized changes according to your real demand.
+Here is an example, and you should customize changes according to your real demands.

 ```ini
 appname = .